Articles from Aids To Forensic Medicine And Toxicology

 the part of the patient or surgeon.
 Is the wound dangerous to life?

-This question can only be answered by a full consideration of all the
+ion can only be answered by a full consideration of all the

 circumstances of the case; a guarded prognosis is wise in all cases.